Dolby Vision for content creators

 Note: Other aspects of the content creation pipeline like VFX creation, packaging, and QC may have less stringent guidelines.
 For more info about monitors, read this article on our content support web portal.

-When viewing the mapped version through the CMU process, many content creators then want to make adjustments to the metadata on a shot-by-shot basis using additional "artistic trim controls."
+When viewing the tone mapped version through the iCMU process, many content creators then want to adjust the metadata on a shot-by-shot basis using additional "artistic trim controls."
 This creates an additional level of metadata in a fast and easy way.
 The combined automatic and artistic trim metadata travels with the HDR image to Dolby Vision TV’s and devices to help best deliver the creative intent of the HDR master by mapping each shot to the capabilities of the consumer device.
-Analysis metadata creation is included in many professional video tools at no charge.
-Artistic trims are available in color-grading systems but require an annual license from Dolby.
+The SDR tone-mapped version can also be rendered as the final SDR deliverable.
+Analysis metadata creation is included in many professional video color grading and mastering systems at no charge.
+Artistic trims are available in color-grading systems but require a one-time license purchase from Dolby.

 For more information or to find out how to get the license contact us.